-In 2022, the Nominating and Compensation Committee (for purposes of this "Compensation Discussion & Analysis," the "Committee") engaged Pearl Meyer to assist in an evaluation of the competitiveness of the executive compensation program and to provide information on executive compensation at these peer banks, including market trends and developments in executive compensation.
+In 2023, the Committee engaged Pearl Meyer to assist in an evaluation of the competitiveness of the executive compensation program and to provide information on executive compensation at these peer banks, including market trends and developments in executive compensation.
 The Committee reviews each executive's performance and contribution to the overall Company goals, as well as recommendations of Pearl Meyer, in determining the level of salary and other compensation for the coming year.
-The Committee considers the peer data to ensure that the Company's compensation programs are competitive and close to the median of market practices of the peer companies, although for certain positions the Company's executive compensation remains below the median of the peer group.
+The Committee considers the peer data to ensure that the Company's compensation programs are competitive and close to the median of market practices of the peer companies, although for certain positions the Company's cash and short-term incentive compensation remains slightly below the median of the peer group but within an overall competitive range.

-When setting compensation for fiscal 2022 and in determining compensation policies, the Committee also took into account the results of the shareholder advisory vote on executive compensation that took place in July 2020.
-In that vote, which is advisory and non-binding, shareholders approved the compensation of our named executive officers as disclosed in the proxy statement for the 2020 Annual Meeting of Shareholders.
-A substantial majority (81.5%) of votes cast approved the executive compensation program described in the Company's proxy statement for the 2020 Annual Meeting of Shareholders.
-The vote results were taken into consideration when setting the compensation for 2022 and are being taken into consideration by the Committee when setting the compensation for 2023.
-Additionally, since market practice and the Company's business needs continue to evolve, the Committee continually evaluates our compensation program and makes changes when warranted.
+When setting compensation for fiscal 2023 and in determining compensation policies, the Committee also took into account the results of the shareholder advisory vote on executive compensation that took place in May 2023.
+In that vote, which is advisory and non-binding, shareholders approved the compensation of our NEOs as disclosed in the proxy statement for the 2023 Annual Meeting of Shareholders.
+A substantial majority (85.6%) of votes cast approved the executive compensation program described in the Company's proxy statement for the 2023 Annual Meeting of Shareholders.
+The vote results were taken into consideration when setting the compensation for 2023 and are being taken into consideration by the Committee when setting the compensation for 2024.
+Additionally, since market practice and the Company's business needs continue to evolve, the Committee continually evaluates our compensation program, with input from Pearl Meyer, and makes changes when warranted.